By Rosalind Hughes, Founder, Just Caring Legal

-CCGs must by law have regard to the National Framework for NHS Continuing Healthcare in all their decision-making.
+CCGs must have regard to the National Framework for NHS Continuing Healthcare in all their decision-making.
 And the National Framework says that all NHS Continuing Healthcare decision-making should be person-centred.
 This means placing the individual at the heart of the assessment and care-planning process.
 And it means ensuring the individual and/or their representative(s) are fully and directly involved.
 The National Framework does not require relatives to have a Lasting Power of Attorney to be a “representative”.
 This term includes any friend, unpaid carer or family member who is supporting the individual.

 Digital eligibility assessments should still make it possible for people to fully participate

 Covid-19 has not changed a thing in this regard.
 It is still possible to ensure the full and direct involvement the individual and/or their representative(s) via Zoom or Teams.
 We attend digital MDT panels all the time.
 It is perfectly feasible, given the right support, for families to fully participate in these.
 And it is the role of the NHS Continuing Healthcare coordinator to enable them to make that happen.
 They have a duty to organise the overall process in a manner that maximises the family’s ability to participate.
 We know that CCGs are under enormous pressure now.
 They have a huge backlog of cases from last year, when the government suspended assessments due to the pandemic.
 And they are now under much greater financial pressure to assess people for NHS CHC within six weeks of hospital discharge.
 But that doesn’t mean they can ride roughshod over the rules and principles they are legally bound to abide by.

 How should the NHS Continuing Healthcare eligibility assessment meeting involve individuals?